triton-inference-server/backend/README.md

 9. Send the last response for a request using either TRIONBACKEND_ResponseSend with a TRITONSERVER_ResponseCompleteFlag or after all responses have been sent for a request using TRITONBACKEND_ResponseFactorySendFlags.
-  TRITONSERVER_RESPONSE_COMPLETE_FINAL flag using the request's `ResponseFactory`.
    This is required for every request.

 10. Release the request using TRITONBACKEND_RequestRelease.